gcallsen/alfred-2-workflows/workflows/Generate_Password/README.md

 # Generate Password

+Author: Gilman Callsen

 This workflow generates a new password using openssl rand base64.
 This method produces outputs pseudo-random bytes after seeding the random number generator once.
 It performs a base64 encoding on the output.

 * Type 'pwd'
   * Optionally, press space bar and type a number to specify the length of your password.
   * By default it is 15 characters
 * New password is copied to your clipboard
 * Paste new password wherever you want it.
 * Make sure to save it!